4ndymcfly/4ndy-bspwm/README.md

 - **Tunneling tool**: [ligolo-ng](https://github.com/nicocha30/ligolo-ng) (chisel and socat alternative)

 ## Alias and functions
+> [!TIP]
-A wide range of aliases and functions have been added to streamline your workflow.
+> A wide range of aliases and functions have been added to streamline your workflow.
 Refer to the `.zshrc` file for more details.

 ## New walpapers
 <p align="center">